Updated January 11, 2018

 Take a few moments now to sit down and plan how you will respond in your next interview.

-Then, sign up for a Free 7 Day Trial of Big Interview.
-If you have an interview coming up (-or if your fingers are crossed!), there’s a lot more to prepare for after introducing yourself and your background.
+Then, read more about my flagship training system Big Interview.
+If you have an interview coming up (or if your fingers are crossed!), there’s a lot more to prepare for after introducing yourself and your background.
 Big Interview combines a complete video course on interviewing taught by myself with a powerful Mock Interview Practice tool that will get you ready and confident for the real thing.
 It covers thousands of different job roles and industries, from entry-level to C suite.
 Click here to give it a try.